cst8209/seussology/README.md

-# seussology
+# Seussology

-This repository contains the starter files for the Seussology project.
+## Objective
+Using local storage, fetch, the [Seussology](https://seussology.info/) API, and the provided files create a list of Books that allows the user to mark books as "read" and review quotes from each book.